mbrijbhushan/AI_NoiseCharacertization/README.md

 # Analog Input Noise Characertization
- Characterize noise of AI signals using Power Spectral Denisty and Cumulative Power Spectrum
+ Characterize noise of Analog input signals captured using an NI hardware ADC using Power Spectral Denisty and Cumulative Power Spectrum

 Noise Characterization of AI chain - useful to characterize sensor noise coming into the main control loop.
 Designed for the myRIO and cRIO, extends to other RIO based systems.